MrStahlfelge/gdx-backends/README.md

 ### 1.98.1

-Checkout branch `master` to use this version.
+Checkout branch [release/1.98.1](https://github.com/MrStahlfelge/gdx-backends/tree/release/1.98.1) to use this version.

 Can be used with libGDX 1.9.9 and 1.9.8.